ZachHandley/ZAstroWebsockets/README.md

 ## Overview

-The `zastro-websockets` package provides WebSocket support for your Astro project by shipping **pre-patched** versions of official Astro adapters.
-This approach, inspired by [gratelets](https://github.com/gratelets/gratelets), eliminates the need for manual patching and provides a more reliable solution.
+ZAstroWebsockets is a monorepo containing WebSocket-enabled Astro adapters for Node.js and Cloudflare Workers.
+Each adapter is distributed as a separate package with WebSocket support built-in, eliminating the need for manual patching.

 ## Features